niftynontas/Life-Science-Web-App-Final-Project/README.md

 🎯 Subject goals section

 🤖 Interactive Chatbot
-A helpful, nameless JavaScript-powered chatbot that assists with Life Sciences queries and is always ready to chat while you revise!
+JavaScript-powered chatbot that assists with Life Sciences queries and is always ready to chat while you revise!
+💡 Supports **text** and **voice input**, allowing users to speak their questions aloud.

 💬 Student Community Groups (Upcoming)
 Join virtual discussion spaces for each subject to ask questions, collaborate, and study together.